lorenzotumini/portrait_studio/README.md

 # Portrait Studio

-This folder is the distributable batch tool for the final Portrait Master workflow.
-ComfyUI remains the image-processing engine; [`portrait_batch.py`](portrait_batch.py) submits the approved API workflow and saves the results locally.
+Portrait workflow based on ComfyUI with CLI batch tool. [`portrait_batch.py`](portrait_batch.py) submits the approved API workflow and saves the results locally.

-The current workflow source is [`workflow/portrait_master_pipeline_v3.json`](workflow/portrait_master_pipeline_v3.json). [`workflow/portrait_master_pipeline_v3_api.json`](workflow/portrait_master_pipeline_v3_api.json) is the execution format used by the batch script.
-The UI workflow in `ComfyUI/user/default/workflows` is retained as ComfyUI's working copy; the older root-level exports were moved to `archive/`.

 ## Install on a ComfyUI machine

 1. Install ComfyUI and its normal Python environment.
 A Windows NVIDIA Portable install is the easiest dedicated workstation option.
-For a shared service, use a Linux or Windows NVIDIA machine and keep it on the private team network.
 2. Copy both directories from `custom_nodes/` into the ComfyUI `custom_nodes/` directory:

    ```text